parnianf/Checkers-Game-Using-Minimax/README.md

 ## What is Minimax Algorithm?
 The **Minimax Algorithm** is a recursive or backtracking algorithm used in decision-making and game theory.
 It aids in determining the optimal move for a player by assuming that the opponent is also playing optimally.
 This makes it particularly useful in games like Checkers, where each player aims to maximize their advantage while minimizing their opponent's advantage.

-For further details, refer to [Mini-Max Algorithm - More Information](https://www.javatpoint.com/mini-max-algorithm-in-ai).
+For further details, refer to [Mini-Max Algorithm](https://www.javatpoint.com/mini-max-algorithm-in-ai).

 ## Project Objective